What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Ensure Fast Load Times

 Here’s one bitter pill to swallow: your clients will leave your website if you don’t optimise page speed and load time.
-This is even when your eCommerce product page SEO is as flawless as it can be.
+This is even when your eCommerce product page SEO is as flawless as possible.

 In other words, you have only completed half the task if you don’t handle the technical SEO aspect correctly.